popgenDK/courses/summer2023/IntroNGS/introNGSexercises.md

 # Introduction to basic NGS data, Data processing, and formats

+## pre Exercise

+Log in to the server

 Notes before we start:
 - In coding blocks, comments are preceeded with a # and all of the code can be pasted in to the terminal
     ```bash
   # code you should run in the terminal